buildbot/buildbot/master/docs/developer/cls-auth.rst

         Automatically login the user on one of the first request (when browser fetches ``/config.js``).
 This is the entry-point for reverse-proxy driven authentication.

         returns a deferred which fires with ignored results, when the authentication task is done.
-        If it succeeded, ``request.getSession().user_infos`` is defined.
+        If it succeeded, ``request.getSession().user_info`` is defined.
         If it failed, ``resource.Error`` must be raised.
-        If it is not implemented, the deferred will fire with user_infos unset.
+        If it is not implemented, the deferred will fire with user_info unset.

     .. py:method:: authenticateViaLogin(request)

         :param request: the request object

         Entry point for login via /login request.
 The default UI is passing the login credential via BasicAuth method.
 One can verify the login credential via deferred using this simple API.
-Once the user is authenticated, this method is responsible for filling ``request.getSession().user_infos``, by calling ``updateUserInfos()`` returns a deferred which fires with ignored results, when the authentication task is done.
+Once the user is authenticated, this method is responsible for filling ``request.getSession().user_info``, by calling ``updateUserInfo()`` returns a deferred which fires with ignored results, when the authentication task is done.
-        If it succeeded, ``request.getSession().user_infos`` is defined.
+        If it succeeded, ``request.getSession().user_info`` is defined.
         If it failed, ``resource.Error`` must be raised.
-        If it is not implemented, the deferred will fire with user_infos unset.
+        If it is not implemented, the deferred will fire with user_info unset.

     .. py:method:: getLoginResource(master)